-This award is given to the paper that has made a significant contribution to the advancement of the practice of marketing.
-It is cosponsored by the American Marketing Association and the Marketing Science Institute..
+This award is given to a Journal of Marketing article that has made a significant contribution to the advancement of the practice of marketing.
+It is cosponsored by the American Marketing Association and the Marketing Science Institute.

 - A vote by Journal of Marketing’s ERB, AE, and Advisory Committee members will be conducted on all eligible articles (listed in order of appearance in an online survey along with abstracts).
 Each voter can select up to five articles.
 Editorials, commentaries, or other invited articles are not eligible for this award.